Congress Will Consider Proposal To Raise H-1B Minimum Wage To $100,000

 Rim Shot.

-Close The Masters Degree Loophole (Score:1)
+Close The Masters Degree Loophole (Score:2)

 My graduate program is chock full of unqualified "fresher" Indians looking to exploit the Masters degree loophole.